ACTION Policy Masterclasses

-Impression from the masterclass in the Netherlands on 13 April 2021
+Impression from the masterclass in Barcelona on 28 September 2021

 Policy masterclasses to support mainstreaming of Citizen Science

 In 2021, the ACTION project will hold six masterclasses for policymakers and public servants on how they can better support citizen science initiatives.
 We will explore how they can incorporate citizen science in making their countries and cities a more healthy, sustainable and attractive place to live.
 This can include the creation of trust in, financial funding for, and knowledge about citizen science.
 It can also be the promotion of partnerships and platforms between government decision-makers and citizen science associations and organisations.